pyrustic/jinbase/README.md

 ## Highly configurable database and timestamped records
 Jinbase exposes a database connection object to the underlying SQLite storage engine, allowing for sophisticated configuration.
 The [Paradict](https://github.com/pyrustic/paradict) binary data format used for serializing records also allows for customizing data types via a `paradict.TypeRef` object.

 Each record stored in a key-value, depot, queue, or stack store is automatically timestamped.
-This allows the user to provide a timespan tuple when querying records.
+This allows the user to provide a `time_range` tuple when querying records.
 The precision of the timestamp, which defaults to milliseconds, can also be configured.